webscreens/screen-enumeration/security_and_privacy.md

 computer.
 The display may be internally connected (e.g. the built-in monitor in a laptop) or externally connected (e.g. an external monitor).

+An origin cannot use this API to send commands to the displays, so hardening against malicious input is not a concern.

+Enumerating the displays connected to the computer does provide signficant entropy.
+If multiple computers are connected to the same set of displays, an attacker may use the display information to deduce that those computers are in the same physical vicinity.
+To mitigate this issue, user permission is required to access the display list, and the API is only available on secure contexts.

 ## 2.11 Does this specification allow an origin some measure of control over a user agent’s native UI?

 On its own, it does not.
 In conjunction with the proposed